cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 title: Vulnlab - Retro Walkthrough
 date: 19-04-2025
 categories: [Vulnlab]
-tags: [pre2k, changepasswd, ADCS,ESC1, certipy]
+tags: [changepasswd, pre2k, ADCS, ESC1, certipy, TGT]
 image: "https://assets.vulnlab.com/retro_slide.png"
 ---

 ## Introduction

 Welcome back to my Active Directory exploitation series from Vulnlab!
-In the previous post, we tackled `Baby2`, where we explored `ACL` abuse and `GPO` misconfigurations for privilege escalation within a Windows AD environment.
+In the previous post, we tackled `Baby2`, where we explored `ACL abuse` and `GPO misconfigurations` for privilege escalation within a Windows AD environment.

 Today, we're diving into the next lab in the series `Retro`.